 Gasteria gracilis Baker

-Gasteria gracilis is a small succulent with stemless rosettes up to 3 inches (7.5 cm) in diameter.
-The leaves are distichous, fleshy, fat, tongue-like, smooth and very variable in color, from shiny green to green speckled or pale grayish-green.
-The flowers are reddish-pink and green, up to 0.8 inch (2 cm) long and usually appear from midwinter to spring.
+Gasteria gracilis is a small succulent with stemless rosettes that grow up to 3 inches (7.5 cm) in diameter.
+The leaves are distichous, fleshy, fat, tongue-like, smooth, and very variable in color, from shiny green to green speckled or pale grayish-green.
+The flowers are reddish-pink and green, up to 0.8 inches (2 cm) long, and usually appear from midwinter to spring.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).